sukster/qradar2sentinel/README.md

 As mentioned, without entity mapping Defender XDR will not be able to automatically correlate its events with the new events from QRadar, therefore we need to create mappings for each entity that we want Defender XDR to correlate with.
 The following screenshot is just an idea.
 In practice, you may wan to "extend" new entities from the payload but this will be specific to each use case and require testing and tuning.
 <br><br>
 <img width="557" height="374" alt="image" src="https://github.com/user-attachments/assets/d5d224c9-cf89-43ba-9609-4779fad0c1d7" />
+<br><br>
+For rest of the configuration of the analytic rule you may leave the default settings or modify them according to your requirements.
+<br><br>
+# Known limitations
+TBD